Spirent/openperf/doc/dev-guide.md

 	auto client = icp::packetio::internal::api::client(context);

-Once, the test is finihed, cleanup the stack using
+Once the test is finihed, cleanup the stack using:

     /* ... then clean up and exit. */
     icp_halt(context);